 The step to begin professional life marks an important new chapter in people’s lives and often makes their hearts beat faster.
 Our trainers therefore have plenty of ideas on how to make things really special for trainees on their first day.

 The start of a joint journey

-Every year on August 1 in Essen, it is just like the first day of Pascal Ammer and Michelle Bendzulla.
-The trainees of HOCHTIEF companies experience the first encounters in their new chapter of life.
-Nadine Bertlich, responsible for commercial training professions at HOCHTIEF Solutions, and Pietro Spano, trainer for industrial trainees at HOCHTIEF Infrastructure, then also take their new mentees under their “wings”.
-Both of them carried out their training at HOCHTIEF, and know how the young people feel.
+Every year on August 1 in Essen the trainees of HOCHTIEF companies experience the first encounters in their new chapter of life.
+Nadine Bertlich, responsible for commercial training professions at HOCHTIEF Solutions, then also takes her new mentees under her “wings”.
+She also carried out her training at HOCHTIEF, and knows how the young people feel.
 Therefore, on the first day things should above all be relaxed.
 Nadine Bertlich has plenty of ideas to help people get to know each other.
 This helps to rapidly dispel any initial nervousness and excitement amongst newcomers.
 On this day, the trainees also personally get to know their respective mentors: During the first days and weeks, trainees from previous years provide practical tips.

 Support beyond the first day

 The contacts which trainees make with each other and with their mentors and trainers last way beyond the first day.
 The WhatsApp groups also continue, simply for practical reasons.
 “Here one person is already able to explain what block instruction meansor what teacher we have.
 For this purpose, we naturally exchange information with each other,” reports Michelle Bendzulla.
 Insights into the departments which the trainees visit are also exchanged with each other.